-The purpose of the
+The purpose of the examples is explained.

+The paragraph ends by returning to the main idea, but it is now enriched with additional insights.
 Mark Zuckerberg, creator of the social networking site Facebook, was quoted in Pariser's book as stating, "You have one identity [...]
 Having two identities for yourself is an example of a lack of integrity" (109).
 Because the founder of the site believes this, the site itself, along with many others, appeals to characteristics that ensure the one-identity schematic, whether they are conscious of it or not.
 There are multiple identities inside a single person, and a computer algorithm cannot pick up on that.
-By only allowing a user to have one identity and one personality, the filter bubble is reducing individuality amongst users.
+By only allowing a user to have one identity and one personality, the filter bubble is reducing the individuality of users.